EnglishSid/DigitalExplorerSpecs/internalContent/DE.OpenSource/Enablement&Training.md

 - set-up
 - testing

 ## Workshop 2 : Business overview
-- introduction to the DXC Digital Explorer platform
+- Introduction to the DXC Digital Explorer platform
-- the end-2-end process (1)
+- The end-2-end process (1)
-- the Trends module
+- The Trends module
-- the Roadmaps module
+- The Roadmaps module
-- the Solutions module
+- The Solutions module
 - The Workspaces module
-- the end-2-end process (2)
+- The end-2-end process (2)
-- submitting enhancement requests
+- Submitting enhancement requests
-- wrap-up
+- Wrap-up

 ## Workshop 3 : Developer day 2
-- introduction to Graph databases
+- Introduction to Graph databases
-- the DXC Digital Explorer Datamodel
+- The DXC Digital Explorer Datamodel
-- forking and contributing
+- Forking and contributing
-- building your first
+- Building your first

 ### Trainer Skills required